The Carl Sandburg Cottage

 Much of Sandburg's work explores the industrial, agricultural, and political issues that he experienced firsthand and fought passionately for throughout his lifetime.
 His writing often intertwines his familiar landscape with the plight of the working class, as in this passage from his poem "I am the People, the Mob":

 I am the seed ground.
 I am a prairie that will stand for much plowing.
 Terrible storms pass over me.
 I forget.
 The best of me is sucked out and wasted.
 I forget.
 Everything but Death comes to me and makes me work and give up what I have.
 And I forget.

 Sandburg's birthplace, located at 331 East Third Street, is now maintained by the Illinois Historic Preservation Agency.
 Most of the furnishings once belonged to his family and reflect the typical living conditions of a late-nineteenth-century working-class family.
 The flora around the house were carefully chosen to maintain the appearance of Sandburg’s childhood and include daisies, black-eyed Susans, yarrow, and phlox.
 Behind the cottage, there is a small wooden park with a perennial garden and a red granite boulder known as Remembrance Rock where the ashes of Carl Sandburg and his wife are buried.
 Both the cottage and the grounds are open to the public.
-Visit the website for hours, admission fees, and more information.
+Visit the website for upcoming events, hours, admission fees, and more information.